DaveParillo/cisc192-reader/src/chapter13/shuffling.rst

+.. _objects-vectors-shuffling:
 .. _c192_shuffling:

 Shuffling
 ---------

 For most card games you need to be able to shuffle the deck; that is, put the cards in a random order.
-In :doc:`../chapter11/random_numbers` we saw how to generate random numbers, but it is not obvious how to use them to shuffle a deck.
+In :ref:`../chapter11/random_numbers <random-numbers-random-numbers>` we saw how to generate random numbers, but it is not obvious how to use them to shuffle a deck.